– Resorts such as Park City Mountain

 Don’t be the shivering skier in jeans and a cotton hoodie.
 Ski clothes are expensive but vital to comfort on the slopes.
 If you’re a new skier, or if the 80s called and wanted their ski gear back, consider these budget-friendly ideas:

 Buy Second Hand – This is how I score my kids’ gear.
 While sources such as eBay are well known, here are a few more ideas that might be less obvious.
 Ski towns are the most likely to offer a selection of used gear, both in shops or online.
-In Salt Lake City, visit Level 9 Sports or shop online at KSL.com.
-Note that while Level 9 offers online shopping, they usually have much more on the racks, so visit in person.
-Level 9 will even offer to ship your gear back home to you if you purchase it during your trip to Utah!
+In Salt Lake City, visit Level 9 Sports, Lone Pine Gear Exchange or shop online at KSL.com.

 Borrow – This is the cheapest option if you are lucky enough to have friends who wear the same size.